 How to Get Out of a Reverse Mortgage

-How to get out of a reverse mortgage
+How to get out of a reverse mortgage: 5 options

-If you’ve decided you want out of your reverse mortgage, you have a few options besides dying or selling the home.
+If you’re seeking an alternative to reverse mortgages or your situation changes and your home will no longer be your primary residence, you have a few options.
 The right choice for you depends on how long ago you took out the loan and your overall financial situation.

 “A borrower who wishes to repay their reverse mortgage loan may do so without penalty at any time,” said Irwin.
 “They are only responsible for repaying the balance of the loan, which is the amount borrowed plus interest.”

-If you took out the reversed mortgage because you needed additional income to cover your monthly mortgage expenses or pay for home repairs, this option might not be feasible without financial assistance from another source.
+This option might not be feasible if you took out the reverse mortgage because you needed additional income to cover your monthly mortgage expenses or pay for home repairs.

 Keep in mind, any course of action you take will come at a cost.
 Refinancing your existing loan with either a conventional mortgage or a new reverse mortgage will entail closing costs.

 Even if you can’t afford to repay your reverse mortgage in a lump sum, you might consider making partial prepayments to reduce the amount owed later on.
-Most reverse mortgages allow partial prepayments without charging a penalty but be sure to talk to your loan servicer about your prepayment options and confirm how those payments will be applied.
-Different reverse mortgages products have their own methods for applying partial prepayments.
+Most reverse mortgages allow partial prepayments without charging a penalty, but be sure to talk to your loan servicer about your prepayment options and confirm how those payments will be applied.